 The overall goal of the Cannabis in Our Communities project is to reduce the possible harms associated with cannabis by informing Inuit of them, thereby promoting Inuit youth and maternal health.

 We will use a holistic, gender and trauma-informed, strength-based approach, characteristic of Inuit to complete this research project.
 The focus will be on increasing awareness, reducing stigma, and harm reduction, rather than abstinence.

-- We will engage with expecting or young parents and Inuit youth through focus groups, online surveys and interviews across Inuit Nunangat and urban centres.
-We will gather Inuit knowledge, attitudes, and behaviours regarding cannabis.
-This will help us find out what gaps in knowledge and resources Pauktuutit can help fill while building on best practices already taking place.
+We have engaged with expecting or young Inuit parents and youth through focus groups, online surveys and interviews across Inuit Nunangat and urban centres.
+We have gathered some knowledge, attitudes, and behaviours regarding cannabis.
+This has helped us find out what gaps in knowledge and resources Pauktuutit can help fill while building on best practices already taking place.

-- Then, we will create resources addressing these needs and gaps.
-We will share the information and resources we create with individuals and service providers across Inuit Nunangat to equip and empower Inuit to make healthy and informed decisions about cannabis use.
+We are creating resources addressing these needs and gaps and will share the information and resources we create with individuals and service providers across Inuit Nunangat to equip and empower Inuit to make healthy and informed decisions about cannabis use.

 By determining what strategies work for Inuit in different age groups and settings, these strategies can be improved and applied to promote youth and maternal health outcomes regarding cannabis use.